joshyazman/joshyazman.github.io/about.md

   <img src="https://joshyazman.github.io/images/josh and kzir khan.png#center" width="300" height="300"/>
 </p>

-I'm a Campaign Analyst at BlueLabs Analytics and a lead instructor of Data Analytics at General Assembly in Washington D.C.Outside of work, I'm involved with several non-profits in the DC area including the [Pancreatic Cancer Action Network](https://secure.pancan.org/site/SPageServer/?pagename=purplestride_home) and I try to get outside whenever possible!
+I'm Josh - an Analytics Manager at BlueLabs Analytics and recent Texan.
+As such, I use quantitative analysis techniques to help progressive candidates, campaigns, and causes make the most of the information available to them.
+We conduct surveys, build models, and analyze voter file data to talk to the right voters with the right message through the right media.
+More recently, I've been applying my targeting skillset to help a global foundation shift food aid resources to the regions in the US where the COVID-19-driven economic collapse has driven the greatest need.

+While my current position is more strategic, I started my career as a political organizer-implementing President Obama's re-election campaign plan in my home town in Virginia.
+I also volunteered to organize PurpleStride, an annual 5k fun run in Downtown Washington DC which raised over $750 thousand per year and most recently exceeded $1 million.
 In early 2019 I completed a master's degree progrm in Predictive Analytics at Northwestern University.

-My areas of expertise include project management, survey research, political organizing, and data visualization.
-I'm currently obsessed with text analysis.

-I just finished reading [On Grand Strategy](https://www.penguinrandomhouse.com/books/529363/on-grand-strategy-by-john-lewis-gaddis/9780143132516/) and [Lost City of the Monkey God](https://www.amazon.com/Lost-City-Monkey-God-Story/dp/1455569410) and highly recommend both!

 # Contact me